zehzhang/MindreaderNet-Mr.-Net-/README.md

 python mindreaderv2_clean.py --option testepic --where_help_inside --what_help_inside --load_exist_model --load_from path_to_your_your_weight
 ```

 Make sure batch_size is set to 1 (or just leave it with its default value of 1).
-Only supports single GPU testing is supported.
+Only single GPU testing is supported.
 We also provided the [weight](https://drive.google.com/file/d/17dfJeJs2HZ_mkCzKl-eqwa1vO8HXa52r/view?usp=sharing) we reported in our paper.
 Download it and put it in `your_working_directory/MindreaderNet-Mr.-Net-`, then
 ```
 python mindreaderv2_clean.py --option testepic --where_help_inside --what_help_inside --load_exist_model --load_from ./epic_ap312.h5
 ```